 A binding is a relationship between an exchange and a queue.
-This can be simply read as: the queue is interested in messages from this exchange.
+This can be simply read as: the queue is asyncio.TimeoutError - when the binding timeout period has elapsed.

 Bindings can take an extra routing_key parameter.
 To avoid the confusion with a basic_publish parameter